YottaDB/YDBDoc/ProgGuide/utility.rst

 %HEX2UTF
 ++++++++++++++

-The YottaDB/GT.M %HEX2UTF utility returns the YottaDB/GT.M encoded character string from the given bytestream in hexadecimal notation.
+The YottaDB %HEX2UTF utility returns the YottaDB encoded character string from the given bytestream in hexadecimal notation.
 This routine has entry points for both interactive and non-interactive use.

-DO ^%HEX2UTF converts the hexadecimal byte stream stored in %U into a YottaDB/GT.M character string and stores the result in %S.
+DO ^%HEX2UTF converts the hexadecimal byte stream stored in %U into a YottaDB character string and stores the result in %S.

-DO INT^%HEX2UTF converts the interactively entered hexadecimal byte stream into a YottaDB/GT.M character string and stores the result in %S.
+DO INT^%HEX2UTF converts the interactively entered hexadecimal byte stream into a YottaDB character string and stores the result in %S.

-$$FUNC^%HEX2UTF(s) returns the YottaDB/GT.M character string specified by the hexadecimal character values in s (each character is specified by its Unicode code point).
+$$FUNC^%HEX2UTF(s) returns the YottaDB character string specified by the hexadecimal character values in s (each character is specified by its Unicode code point).

 Example:

 .. parsed-literal::
-   GTM>set u="E0A485" write $$FUNC^%HEX2UTF(u)
+   YDB>set u="E0A485" write $$FUNC^%HEX2UTF(u)
    अ
-   GTM>set u="40E0A485" write $$FUNC^%HEX2UTF(u)
+   YDB>set u="40E0A485" write $$FUNC^%HEX2UTF(u)
    @अ
-   GTM>
+   YDB>

 -------------------------------
 Utilities Summary Table